 An actor is guilty of sexual assault if he commits an act of sexual contact with a victim who is less than 13 years old and the actor is at least four years older than the victim.

-&lt;sup>9 A copy of Rutgers "Safety Matters" Report is available at https://ipo.rutgers.edu/publicsafety/crime-statistics.
+11 A copy of Rutgers "Safety Matters" Report is available at https://ipo.rutgers.edu/publicsafety/crime-statistics.